justmoon/reduct/README.md

 const injector = _.memoize(Constructor => new Constructor(injector))
 ```

-That's basically it. `reduct` does this for you and adds some conveniences which are described below.
+That's it. `reduct` has a few more features than this minimalist injector which are described below.

 ## Usage